Malcolm H. Stern: Philadelphia

 As did many of his family members, Stern attended Hebrew Union College, where he studied to be a rabbi.

 From 1941 to 1943, Stern was assistant rabbi to Rabbi Fineshriber at the Reform Congregation Keneseth Israel, in Philadelphia, where his great-uncle, Joseph Krauskopf had previously served as rabbi.
 After the war, from 1946 to 1947, Stern returned to work as a rabbi at Keneseth Israel.

-In 1942, Stern was one of 90 Reform rabbis to sign a statement in support of aid to Palestine.
+In 1942, Stern was one of 90 Reform rabbis to sign a statement in support of aid to Jews in Palestine, but that did not endorse Zionism.
 The published statement said that the signatories were "opposing growing secularism and favoring greater emphasis on transcendent moral and religious values and principles in American life."

 In 1943, Stern took a sabbatical from his position at Keneseth Israel to serve a Chaplain in the US Army Air Corps.
 During this time, during World War II, Stern almost died when his plane crashed at Casablanca during a flight to India; in a letter home to his father that was published in the local press, Stern said he felt lucky to have only broken an arm and a leg.